8aa8x/oracle-archived-3/README.md

 # Aces and Eights Oracle

-An oracle that aims to be resilient and cross-chain.
+> **Warning**
+>
+> This software is still being developed and not at all ready for production.
+It is missing many core features that will make it unstable and unusuable at times.
+Until a release is published, do no use this for anything other than testing and developing.

+A highly redundant, multi-threaded blockchain oracle for listening and responding to blockchains.

+Currently supporting Ethereum.

 ## Core Beliefs

-- `Fault tolerant` - The oracle should be able to recover from downtime, panics, and unexpected behavior.
+- `Fault tolerant` - The oracle can recover from downtime, panics, and unexpected behavior
-- `Distributed` - Many instances of the oracle should be able to run simultaneously without duplication.
+- `Distributed` - Many instances of the oracle can run simultaneously without duplication
-- `Pluggable` - It should be possible for anyone to create a new listener and responder easily.
+- `Pluggable` - It is possible for any developer to create a new listener or responder easily